Podcasts recommended for

 - Entertainment – Yes that thing you do for fun, for the sheer joy of it, let some great speakers simply entertain or educate you.

 Listening to podcasts entertains me, educates me and gives me ideas to use.
 I find I listen to most at 1.5x speed and I get useful snippets from so many, that I regularly freeze sessions to go back to it when I am at a desk, with keyboard at hand.
 The combination of iPhone and iTunes which makes my podcast listening so smooth, is the single reason I use an Apple smartphone.
-Rarely, are my earbuds out of my ears when I am alone or travelling.
+Rarely, are my AirPods or earbuds out of my ears when I am alone or travelling.
 I realise that many people think I am really really in to my music, but hey this is just as good as great music, at least for me.
 When I am not listening to an Audiobook, I am listening to good podcasts.
 If you are not already doing this, try one from this list that interests you to see if podcasts are for you.